mzahana/indoor-nav-at-risclab/demo1.md

 Before you use the MATLAB files associated with this demo, you should setup your enviornment properly.
 <div class="warning">
 NOTE: Before you use the MATLAB files associated with this demo, you should setup your enviornment properly.
+Namely, you need to associate your MATLAB with a C/C++ compiler, and instal OpenCV.
 </div>

 * Download the MATLAB folder associated with this Demo.